Wonder Woman (TV series): Plot

-In 1942, during the Second World War, American pilot Major Steve Trevor (Waggoner) bails out during an air battle over the Bermuda Triangle, location of Paradise Island.
+In 1942, during World War II, American pilot Major Steve Trevor (Waggoner) bails out during an air battle over the Bermuda Triangle, location of Paradise Island.
 The island is home to the Amazons: beautiful, ageless women with great strength, agility, and intelligence.
 Amazon princess Diana (Carter) rescues the handsome unconscious Trevor and helps nurse him back to health.

-Her mother, the Amazon queen (Cloris Leachman; succeeded by Carolyn Jones and Beatrice Straight in later episodes), decrees that Olympic-style games shall be held to select one Amazon to return Trevor back to America.
+Diana's mother, the Amazon queen (Cloris Leachman; succeeded by Carolyn Jones and Beatrice Straight in later episodes), decrees that Olympic-style games shall be held to select one Amazon to return Trevor back to America.
 But she forbids her own daughter Diana, the princess, to participate.
 Diana states that since she is not allowed to participate, she does not want to be present for the games and will take a retreat to the other side of the island.
 The games are held with participants wearing masks and numbers, shown as Roman numerals in triangles on white sleeveless short tunic-dresses.

 Among the contestants is a masked blonde Amazon.
 During the events, the blonde Amazon shows exceptional skills and she ties for first with another Amazon.
 To break the deadlock, the "bullets and bracelets" event is decided as the tiebreaker, wherein each of the women takes turns shooting at the other; the one being shot at must deflect the bullets with her bulletproof bracelets.
 The blonde woman wins the event, superficially injuring her opponent's arm.
 When she is pronounced the winner, she removes her mask and wig and reveals that she is Diana.
 Her mother, though initially shocked, relents and allows her to go to America.